connellyj/connellyj.github.io/_posts/2018-1-3-mr-recon.markdown

 Memeber of the Edison Engineering Development Program (EEDP), which is a technical leadership program at GE.
 Exposed the C++ MR image reconstruction pipeline via a Python SDK to enable neural network development using Tensorflow.
-Wrote a comprehensive test bed for all the SDK functionality.
+Wrote a comprehensive test bed for all SDK functionality.
-Created a Docker environment to test the Linux distribution and to deploy with the SDK to clients.
+Created a Docker environment to test the Linux distribution and deploy with the SDK to clients.